superprogrammer22-modules/regula/ISSUES.md

-# 🐛 Known Issues & Future Development for Regula App Toolkit (v0.1.1)
+# 🐛 Known Issues & Future Development for Regula (v0.1.1)

 This document tracks known issues, current limitations, and planned future features for the Regula App Toolkit.